Geometry of Banach spaces: a new route towards Position Based Cryptography: Introduction

-As we see, the regularity parameters $\sigma^{i(ii)}_\Ss$ play a key role in these results.
-We notice that known attacks in \cite{Buhrman2011,KonigBeigi} in fact fulfil the hypothesis of the previous corollary: the second round of local operations in these attacks is $\ve$-independent, hence $\sigma^i_\Ss \sim \log(n)/n$.
-However, we do not known how generic this behaviour is.
-More generally, it turns out that from any Programmable Quantum Processor \cite{NielsenChuang_97} -- as the already considered protocol of Port Based Teleportation, for example -- with the capability of implementing the diagonal unitaries required in $G_{Rad}^{(n)}$, we can construct an assignment $\Phi$ fulfilling Theorem \ref{mainThm} with regularity parameter again of order $\sigma^{i}_\Phi \sim \log(n)/n$.
+As we see, the regularity parameters $\sigma^{i(ii)} $ play a key role in these results.
+We notice that known attacks in \cite{Buhrman2011,KonigBeigi} in fact fulfil the hypothesis of the previous corollary: the second round of local operations in these attacks is $\ve$-independent, hence\footnote{ Notice that in this case the first summand in the RHS of \eqref{eq_sigma1_intro} vanishes.
+This leads to the estimate $\sigma^i \lesssim_{\log} 1/n$.
+A look into the proof of the upper bound \eqref{eq_sigma1_intro}, Proposition \ref{Prop.A1}, i., reveals that the logarithmic term hidden in $\lesssim_{\log}$ is indeed proportional to $\log(n)$. } $\sigma^i \sim \log(n)/n$ .
+However, we do not know how generic this behaviour is.
+More generally, it turns out that from any Programmable Quantum Processor \cite{NielsenChuang_97} -- as the already considered protocol of Port Based Teleportation, for example -- with the capability of implementing the diagonal unitaries required in $G_{Rad}$, we can construct an assignment $\Phi$ fulfilling Theorem \ref{mainThm} with regularity parameter again of order $\sigma^{i} \sim \log(n)/n$.
 Therefore, Corollary \ref{mainCor} also applies to this broader case allowing to recover some of the results obtained in \cite{Kubicki_19}.
 This is not a coincidence, our approach here builds on ideas introduced in this previous work.

-Turning our attention towards $\sigma^{ii}_\Ss$, a trivial example of a family of \emph{smooth} attacks for which $\sigma^{ii}_\Ss \sim \log(n)/n$ is given by cheaters sharing no entanglement in advance -- even when entanglement can be created in the first round of local operations and distributed for the second round.
-On the contrary, we can also easily compute $\sigma^{ii}_\Ss$ for the attack in \cite{KonigBeigi} obtaining $\sigma^{ii}_\Ss \ge O(1)$.
+Turning our attention towards $\sigma^{ii}$, a trivial example of a family of \emph{smooth} attacks for which $\sigma^{ii} \sim \log(n)/n$ is given by cheaters sharing no entanglement in advance -- even when entanglement can be created in the first round of local operations and distributed for the second round.
+By contrast, we can also easily compute $\sigma^{ii}$ for the attack in \cite{KonigBeigi} obtaining $\sigma^{ii} = O(1)$.
 Therefore, our second item in Theorem \ref{mainThm} is not able to predict good lower bounds for this case.
 Still, we think that this second item might be useful for restricting the structure of possible attacks to PV, especially in conjunction with the first part of the theorem.